DragonL40/logseq/pages/Principles of Software Development (201).md

 	  ```java
 	  Collection<?> col = new ArrayList<String>();
 	  ```
-- What are lower bounded wild
+- What are lower bounded wildcards?
+	-
 ## Arrays
 - `==` only compares memory locations of objects, so we should use the function `Arrays.equals()` to compare Arrays.
 - What is deep copy?